gustavNdamukong/laravel-api-with-jwt/README.md

 This project implements the darkaonline/l5-swagger Laravel package for Swagger UI documentation.
 To start you off documenting your API, i have added SwaggerUI annotations for 3 routes.

+I have also included the complete Postman collection for this project.
+It's in the json file in the root directory named: "customers-and-orders-api.postman_collection.json"

 ![Swagger UI docs](https://github.com/gustavNdamukong/laravel-api-with-jwt/blob/main/public/images/swaggerUI-img.png?raw=true)